zygos/wd-material/material/3-frameworks/2-typing-testing/2-unit-testing.md

 # Part description

-In this part, we will dive into the world of JavaScript unit testing from the point of view of a developer.
+In this part, we will dive into the world of JavaScript unit testing from the developer's point of view.
 We will focus on practical aspects of testing and how to use tests to allow us to refactor our code to reach better solutions.
-At the same time, we will practice using TypeScript types that we just learned about.
+At the same time, we will practice using the TypeScript types that we just learned about.

 # Key learning topics & resources for this part